Copywriter, Mental Health Blogger, Grief Specialist

 4. Join a club

 Getting out into the world is a great way to encounter potential new friends.
 If you have any hobbies or special interests, look into local groups engaging in those activities.
+Examples include a run club, book club, or any kind of social circle.
+These are great places to practice your social skills and engage in small talk, especially if they meet somewhere low stress like a coffee shop.
+You can also get a sense of which people seem open and positive through body language and other in-person cues.
 If you are focused on something else and especially something you love, it also tends to decrease anxiety.

 5. Listen to your intuition